GoyhexVincent/get_gdelt/README.md

 ##### Rape occurences in France:

-`select EventCode, Actor1Geo_CountryCode, SOURCEURL from gdelt where EventCode = '1821' AND Actor1Geo_CountryCode = 'FR'`
+`SELECT EventCode, Actor1Geo_CountryCode, SOURCEURL from gdelt where EventCode = '1821' AND Actor1Geo_CountryCode = 'FR'`

+##### Collect all articles talking about French president Emmanuel Macron:

+`SELECT EventCode, SOURCEURL, DATEADDED from gdelt where SOURCEURL LIKE '%Macron%';`